AlexandertheGreat491/Julias_Children/README.md

 link

 ## Installation
-Follow the above link to forum
+Follow the above link to forum which will lead you to the homepage (image)

 ## Usage
 Chefs can find out recipe that can desire them to cook.
-They can view and pick the recipe they like or join-in, posting their own recipe, discuss and making the dish better with their idea
+They can [view and pick](#as-a-viewer) the recipe they like or [join-in](#as-a-member), posting their own recipe, discuss and making the dish better with their idea

 ### As a viewer
 Chefs can access to any recipe that match their skill and tool that they are practicing